nrsyed/nrsyed.com/content/blog/pb-scraper3.md

         await asyncio.sleep(delay)
 {{< / highlight >}}

-All that's happening here is we're waiting for a "short" amount of time (1.5 seconds by default) between each HTTP request, and after every `request_threshold` requests (15 by default), we wait for a "long" amount of time (20 seconds by default).
-There's nothing special about these numbers.
-They're just the result of experimentation.
+This causes the calling task to wait for a "short" amount of time (1.5 seconds by default) before making an HTTP request, except every `request_threshold` requests (15 by default) when the wait is longer (20 seconds by default).
+There's nothing special about these numbers and they can be adjusted for a given application.
+Note that, because this utilizes asyncio.sleep(), other tasks can continue to make HTTP requests (subject to the same short/long sleep constraints).
+A more aggressive alternative would be to use time.sleep(), which would block the thread and force all tasks to wait.

 # Conclusion

-That's all, folks.
+In the process of journeying through the internals of the scraper, we've tackled asyncio, HTTP requests/sessions, and SQLAlchemy database management.
+I don't claim to be an expert in web scraping, but I like to think my approach to this particular scenario was logically crafted and sufficiently modular to generalize to other web scraping challenges.
+And, while the examination of the codebase didn't touch on every facet of functionality, I hope it had enough depth and breadth to be useful.
+Happy scraping and remember to scrape responsibly!

 [0]: {{< ref "pb-scraper.md" >}}
 [1]: https://realpython.com/async-io-python/